Emmanuel Pelaez: False implication in Stonehill scandal

-On November 22, 1964, Pelaez lost the Nacionalista Party nomination for President of the Philippines to Ferdinand Marcos.
+On November 22, 1964, Pelaez lost the Nacionalista Party nomination for President of the Philippines to Senator Marcos, who would later be elected president in 1965.

-Election to Philippine Congress
+Return to Congress

 In 1965, Pelaez ran as an independent candidate for the Philippine House of Representatives in the lone district of Misamis Oriental, announcing his candidacy on July 29.
-By November, he was ultimately elected again as representative to Congress.
-Two years later he held the office being a senator until the September 1972 proclamation of martial law.
+By November, he was elected again as representative to Congress.
+He ran in the 1967 Senate election and won, serving until President Ferdinand Marcos proclamated martial law on September 23, 1972.
 While he went back to private life and devoted his time to his family and law practice, he nevertheless continued to take an active interest in public affairs.
 In 1978, the 63-year-old lawyer of Misamis Oriental was elected Assemblyman in the Interim Batasang Pambansa and served as Minister of State.